Austin to Round Top

 - 2Turn right onto Highway 237 South toward Round Top (~15 miles)

-- 3Venues line both sides of Highway 237 — Warrenton first, then Round Top
+- 3Venues line both sides of Highway 237 — Round Top and the curated venues first, then Warrenton further south

 The scenic route: Take Highway 71 East to La Grange, then Highway 237 North.
 Passes through beautiful ranch country and lets you stop in La Grange for coffee.
 Adds 20 minutes but gorgeous drive.